MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 2. Add the devices to the provisioning profile and download it.
 3. Re-sign the uploaded binary so that all testers can install it.

-The flow requires username and password for the [Apple Developer portal](https://developer.apple.com/) and the certificate used to sign the app at build time.
-You export the certificate to a .p12 file.
+The flow requires the username and password for the [Apple Developer portal](https://developer.apple.com/) and the certificate used to sign the app at build time.
+You provide the certificate as an exported .p12 file.
 Read more on [how to generate a .p12 file](#how-to-generate-a-p12-file).
 If you already have your Apple ID and certificate saved in App Center, you can choose it from the dropdown menus.

-## Device registration

-You can only register devices that your testers have added to their accounts.
-Registering a device means making it part of the list of devices that releases can distribute to.
-To register a device, select a distribution group with at least one device that isn't yet provisioned and navigate to the **Devices** tab.
-You'll see a device here with the status "unprovisioned" and a message at the top saying there are unprovisioned devices.

-1. Select the **Register devices** button.
-2. A dialog prompts for your username and password used in the [Apple Developer portal](https://developer.apple.com/).

-   a.
-Once you sign in with your Apple username and password, App Center adds the unprovisioned devices to both your Apple developer account and the releases provisioning profile.

-   b.
-Optionally you can upload a .p12 file to re-sign the app and distribute it to the newly added devices.
-Read more on [how to generate a .p12 file](#generating-a-p12-file).

-3. You can add devices now but make a distribution later.
-To do this, leave **Re-sign my app** unchecked and download the updated provisioning profile with the button on the review screen.
-You can also download the provisioning profile through Xcode or the Apple Developer portal.

 ## Privacy concerns on username and password